 - Lime Juice- I do fresh lime juice but you can always substitute bottled.

-⏲️How to Make Salmon with Pineapple Salsa
+⏲️Tips for Making Salmon with Pineapple Salsa

-Start by preheating your oven.
-We cook this salmon hot, at 425 F degrees.
-While your oven is preheating prep the salmon and chop the vegetables for the salsa.
+- While your oven is preheating prep the salmon and chop the vegetables for the salsa.

-This is not a crispy salmon skin recipe for feel free to line your baking sheet with aluminum foil or parchment for easy clean-up.
+- This is not a crispy salmon skin recipe for feel free to line your baking sheet with aluminum foil or parchment for easy clean-up.

-Bake the salmon on a center rack until flakey.
-Salmon can be served anywhere from medium-rare (my preference) to well done.
-Salmon cooks quickly but typically 8 minutes is medium doneness, about 125-135 F degrees for the internal temperature.
+- Salmon can be served anywhere from medium-rare (my preference) to well done.
+Salmon cooks quickly, but typically 8 minutes is medium doneness, or about 125-135 F for the internal temperature.

+If you prefer to grill your salmon, no problem.
+Preheat your grill to 400 F degrees, which is medium-high heat.
 Place the salmon fillets skin side UP.
 Cook with the lid closed for 6 minutes.
 Flip and cook for another 6 to 8 minutes until you reach your desired doneness.

 🥗What to Serve with Salmon

 Salmon is best served with quick side dish recipes because the salmon itself is so quick to cook.
 Our parmesan roasted zucchini and squash and cherry tomato salad are great in the summer.
-And in the winter I recommend sauteed greens and our quick stovetop creamed corn.
+And in the winter, I recommend sauteed greens and our quick stovetop creamed corn.

-📖 Recipe
+📖 Recipe Card

-Salmon with Pineapple Salsa
+Baked Salmon with Pineapple Salsa

 Ingredients